marsxiang5902/habit_tracker/server/README.md

   * Stores up to 32 previous days (including the current day).
 Each day can be either `true` or `false`.
 * `none`

+The data is reset at the end of each day, which is checked upon login.

 ### Triggers

 Triggers are resources that may be displayed prior to start of an event to increase motivation or serve as a reminder.
 Each event has a list of triggers.
 Each `trigger` object has additional arguments that can be specified when created and that are returned when fetched.
 There are four types: